srijonsarkar/Movie-Genre-Prediction/README.md

 # Movie-Genre-Prediction
 Computer Vision models to predict movie genre from poster

 Posters are of English movies post 1980.
 They are split between the en_90 and images folder.
+The movies_metadata_modded.csv file is a cleaned version of the TMDB database(Rows having NULL values have been removed).

 3 different models have been tested for this multi-label classification tasks.
 **Model 1** is a simple 6 layer Convolutional Neural Network.